Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Pescara — renewal and path to long-term residence

-A family where the husband has LA, the wife has motivi familiari.
+A family with LA for the husband, the wife on motivi familiari.
 KIT submitted October 15 — fingerprints November 4 — permesso ready January 22.
 New permesso for 3 years.
-Two months before expiry they will reach 5 years for applying for long-term residence.
+Two months before the new permesso ends they will reach 5 years to apply for long-term residence.

 Community member, Pescara

-"Pescara, I have lavoro autonomo.
+"Pescara, I have Lavoro Autonomo.
 KIT at the post office on October 15.
-Fingerprints on November 4.
+Fingerprints November 4.
 Permesso ready January 22, issued January 30.
 For 3 years.
-Two months before expiry we'll already have 5 years of residency and will be able to apply for permesso di lungo periodo."
+Two months before expiry we'll have 5 years of residence and can apply for permesso di lungo periodo."

 3